kinectron/AFrame-Kinectron/README.md

 # AFrame-Kinectron

+**NOTE!
+This repo was created with Version 0, which is now unmaintained.
+It has not been tested with the current Version 1.0.0**

 [A-Frame](https://github.com/aframevr/aframe) component for [Kinectron](https://github.com/kinectron/kinectron) based on the [Three-Kinectron](https://github.com/kinectron/Three-Kinectron) plugin.
 Renders a point cloud from Kinect depth data provided by the Kinectron Server/API.